Leeds Festival opens arena following delays caused by Storm Lilian

 Leeds Festival has opened its arena following delays caused by Storm Lilian.

-It follows the announcement that the Chevron Stage, which was due to host British electronic group The Prodigy, would become the third to close on Friday.
+It follows the announcement that the Chevron Stage, which was due to host American DJ Skrillex, would become the third to close on Friday.

 The storm has brought strong winds exceeding 70mph to northern parts of England and Wales and travel disruption, including axed flights.